ZJULearning/DeAda/README.md

 # DeAda
 ## Introduction

 DeAda is a new training method for person re-identification (Re-ID) networks.
-It is published recently on Neurocomputing - [Decouple Co-adaptation: Classifier Randomization for Person Re-identification](https://ieeexplore.ieee.org/document/9024230).
+It is published recently on Neurocomputing - [Decouple Co-adaptation: Classifier Randomization for Person Re-identification](https://www.sciencedirect.com/science/article/abs/pii/S0925231219316972).
-Given an existing Re-ID network, an auxiliary branch is added into the network only in the training stage, while the structure of the original network stays unchanged during the testing stage.
+DeAda could decouple co-adaptation in Re-ID networks, so that performance of networks could be improved.
+DeAda does not increase computational cost during training and testing.

-This project is the implementation of SIF on some commonly used baseline networks.
+This project is the implementation of DeAda on some commonly used baseline networks.
 Our code is adapted from the open-reid library (https://github.com/Cysu/open-reid).

 ## Datasets
 * [Market-1501](http://www.liangzheng.com.cn/Project/project_reid.html)